Houghton Regis: Economy

-The Townsend Industrial Estate, built on the former farm of the same name includes the roads of Townsend Farm Road, Portland Close, Blackburn Road, and Westbury Close.
+The Townsend Industrial Estate, built on the former farm of the same name, includes the roads of Townsend Farm Road, Portland Close, Blackburn Road, and Westbury Close.
 To the south of Houghton Hall Park is the Houghton Hall Business Park.
 Located here are Whitbread, Aldwyck Housing Group, NICEIC Group, Renault Trucks (UK), BRS, ArjoHuntleigh Group.
 To the south east of this estate is the Lovett Way Woodside estate.
 Businesses located here include Disability Resource Centre, Centrebus, Hermes, DPD, Premier Cables and Connells Group.

 Whitbread PLC, which manages Premier Inn, Beefeater, Brewers Fayre and Table Table, is headquartered on the Houghton Regis/Dunstable industrial estate.
 Costa Coffee, the world's second largest coffee chain, was acquired from Whitbread in August 2018 for £3.9 billion by The Coca-Cola Company.

 The Co-op store was destroyed by fire in June 2006.
 The store later re-opened on a smaller footprint, but was closed down in 2014, and demolished in 2015.
 A Morrisons medium-sized supermarket opened in 2012.
 A Tesco Express store in Bedford Square shopping centre closed in March 2015.
-GOHoughton restaurant and bar opened on 18 May 2015.

-Modern times
+Culture and community

 Houghton Regis Town Council organises several regular free events every year.
 These include Pancake Race, Easter Egg Hunt, May Fayre, Carnival, Classic and Vintage Car Show, the latter replaced by Houghton Rocks from 2016 which included the Classic cars and a boot sale with fairground.

 The Greenway and the route through Dunstable and Houghton Regis forms part of National Route 6 of the National Cycle Network.
 This provides walking and cycling routes between Milton Keynes, Luton and London.

 Central Bedfordshire Council allowed Stevenage Leisure Limited (who operate the Houghton Regis Leisure Centre as Lifestyles (@) Houghton) to carry out major renovation.

 The Luton to Dunstable Busway guided bus system (route pictured) opened in 2013, proving bus rapid transit services from Houghton Regis to Luton Airport via Dunstable and Luton.